 For either condition, your doctor might recommend antidepressants, such as:

-- selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac) and sertraline (Zoloft)
+- selective serotonin reuptake inhibitors (SSRIs), which include:

 Whether you’re experiencing PDD, MDD, or another type of depression, these are all real and serious conditions.
 There is help available.
-With a proper diagnosis and treatment plan, the majority of people with depression overcome it.
+With a proper diagnosis and treatment plan, the majority of people with depression can overcome it or learn to manage their symptoms.

-If you recognize the symptoms of depression in your mood, behavior, and outlook, talk about it with your doctor or a psychiatrist.
+If you recognize symptoms of depression in your mood, behavior, and outlook, talk about it with your doctor or a mental health professional.